apache/attic/README.md

 Data for retired projects is stored in YAML, which are described on the Attic [Data Reference (YAML)](https://attic.apache.org/data.html) page.

+## Attic banner description

+For a description of how the Attic banners are managed, please see [BANNER.md](BANNER.md)

 ## How to test locally (DRAFT) ##

 Install Ruby.